This page contains affiliate links. Please read our disclosure for more info.

-Check in online – Print your boarding pass in advance (we use internet cafes or save it on our phone if the airline allows it) so you can avoid the check-in desk and go straight to security.
+Check-in online – Print your boarding pass in advance (we ask our hotel) or save it to your phone if the airline allows it, so you can avoid the check-in desk and go straight to security.
 The check-in desk is where your bag is most likely to be weighed.

 One bag – If you travel with just one bag you’ll be less conspicuous—the aim is not to draw attention to yourself.
 The airline is more likely to weigh the bags of people who look loaded down with luggage.

 Fill your pockets – If the airline is really strict you could fill your pockets with some of your heavier items—cargo pants or a jacket with pockets would be ideal.
 We’ve never had to do this but Benny Lewis managed to carry on 15 kg of gear in his jacket!